Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop: Introduction

-A lot of research has been dedicated to the natural single output port model.
+A lot of research has been dedicated to the natural single input and single output port model.
 The model is trivial for unit packet values, but challenging if packets can have different values and the goal is to maximize the total value of transmitted packets.
 There exists a single queue for the accepted packets and one of the most studied versions of this problem requires packet transmission in the FIFO order.
-Kesselman, Lotker, Mansour, Patt-Shamir, Schieber, and Sviridenko~\cite{KesselmanLMPSS04} show that a simple greedy algorithm is exactly $(2-{M}/(M+1))$-competitive when preemption is allowed.
+Kesselman, Lotker, Mansour, Patt-Shamir, Schieber, and Sviridenko~\cite{KesselmanLMPSS04} show that a simple greedy algorithm is exactly $(2-1/(M+1))$-competitive when preemption is allowed.
 A series of works gradually improved the analysis of a better online algorithm from 1.983~\cite{KesselmanMS05}, over 7/4~\cite{BFKMSS04}, to $\sqrt{3}$~\cite{EnglertW09}.
 Kesselman, Mansour, and van Stee~\cite{KesselmanMS05} also show a general lower bound of 1.419 for the competitive ratio of any preemptive deterministic online algorithm.

-The authors of~\cite{KesselmanLMPSS04} introduce the bounded delay model of single output port switches.
+The authors of~\cite{KesselmanLMPSS04} introduce the bounded-delay model of single output port switches.
 In this model, the buffer has unlimited size and allows for packets to be transmitted in any order, however, each packet has a deadline after which it needs to be dropped from the buffer.
 Once again, the problem is only interesting if packets can have different values.
-Any deterministic online algorithm is at least $\phi\approx 1.618$-competitive~\cite{andelman_queueing_policies_03,chin_partial_job_values_03,hajek_unit_packets_01,Zhu04}, and after a sequence of gradual improvements~\cite{CJST07,EW12,LSS07}, Vesel\'y, Chrobak, Je\.{z}, and Sgall~\cite{VeselyCJS19} recently gave a $\phi$-competitive algorithm.
-The competitive ratio of randomized algorithms is still open, with the best upper bound of $\frac{e}{e-1}\approx 1.582$~\cite{bienkowski_randomized_algorithms_11,CCFJST06,Jez13} (that holds even against the adaptive adversary) and a lower bound of $1.25$ against the oblivious adversary~\cite{bienkowski_randomized_algorithms_11} and of $4/3$ against the adaptive adversary~\cite{chin_partial_job_values_03}.
+Any deterministic online algorithm is at least $\phi\approx 1.618$-competitive~\cite{andelman_queueing_policies_03,chin_partial_job_values_03,hajek_unit_packets_01,Zhu04}, and after a sequence of gradual improvements~\cite{CJST07,EW12,LSS07}, Vesel\'y, Chrobak, Je\.{z}, and Sgall~\cite{VeselyCJS22} gave a $\phi$-competitive algorithm.
+The competitive ratio of randomized algorithms is still open, with the best upper bound of $\frac{e}{e-1}\approx 1.582$~\cite{bienkowski_randomized_algorithms_11,CCFJST06,Jez13} (that holds even against the adaptive adversary), while the lower bounds are $1.25$ against the oblivious adversary~\cite{bienkowski_randomized_algorithms_11} and $4/3$ against the adaptive adversary~\cite{chin_partial_job_values_03}.